 Our Wind Projects in Canada

 Kruger Energy developed, built and now operates three wind farms in Canada.
-The first one was the Port Alma Wind Farm, a 44-turbine operation located in Chatham-Kent, Ontario.
-Commissioned in the fall of 2008, it has an installed capacity of 101.2 MW, generating more than 300 GWh annually, which represents the power consumption of approximately 30,000 Ontario households.
+The first one was the Port Alma Wind Farm, a 44-turbine operation located in Port Alma, Ontario.
+Commissioned in the fall of 2008, it has an installed capacity of 101.2 MW and generates more than 300 GWh annually, which represents the power consumption of approximately 30,000 Ontario households.

-In 2011, Kruger Energy began the construction of its third wind farm in Canada, this time in Québec’s Montérégie Region, which is adjacent to the Montréal Urban Agglomeration.
-Commissioned in December 2012, the 100-MW wind farm includes 44 turbines located in five municipalities, namely Saint-Isidore (19 turbines), Saint-Rémi (10), Saint-Michel (7), Saint-Constant (5) and Mercier (3).
+In 2011, Kruger Energy began the construction of its third wind farm in Canada, this time in Québec’s Montérégie region, which is adjacent to the Montréal Urban Agglomeration.
+Commissioned in December 2012, the 100-MW wind farm includes 44 turbines located in five municipalities: Saint-Isidore (19 turbines), Saint-Rémi (10), Saint-Michel (7), Saint-Constant (5) and Mercier (3).